-This test is the simplest, most reliable way to know whether your filter is still purifying water like it should.
-Artificial food dye, specifically only red dye, perfectly simulates the kind of contaminants Berkey water filters are designed to remove.
-If the filter removes red food coloring, you can rest assured that it is removing anything on the long list of contaminants that Berkey filters can handle.
-If any red color gets through, you know that the filter elements are getting past their useful life, or are not installed correctly, allowing red dye to pass through.
-The nice thing about this test is that you can perform it at any time during the life of the filter.
-If you are concerned that you may not have installed the element’s mounting hardware properly or that the element may have been damaged in some way, you can perform this test and remove all doubt.
+This test is the simplest, most reliable way to know whether your filter is still purifying water as it should.
+Artificial food dye, specifically red dye, perfectly simulates the contaminants Berkey water filters are designed to remove.
+If the filter removes red food coloring, you can rest assured that it removes anything on the long list of contaminants that Berkey filters can handle.
+If any red color gets through, you know that the filter elements are getting past their useful life or are not installed correctly, allowing the red dye to pass through.
+The nice thing about this test is that you can perform it at any time during the filter's life.
+If you are concerned that you may not have installed the filter's mounting hardware correctly or that the filter may have been damaged in some way, you can perform this test and remove all doubt.

 Important things to note about the Red Dye Test:

 1. Always remove Fluoride Filter before running the red dye test.